Eigenvalue falls in thin broken quantum strips: Computation of the critical angles

-In Figure \ref{FigEigenfunctions}, we already illustrated the shape of the eigenfunctions associated with the first eigenvalues of $A^\eps$ for $\alpha=\alpha^\star_0=0$ and for generic $\alpha\ne\alpha^\star_k$, $k\in\N$.
-Here we wish to show that numerically there are positive threshold angles $\alpha^\star_k$, $k\ge1$, and explain how to compute them.
+Theorem \ref{MainThm1} in the previous section indicates that, as $\eps$ tends to zero, the asymptotics of the eigenvalues of $A^\eps$ above $\pi^2/\eps^2$ differs whether $\alpha$ is a critical angle or not.
+Here we wish to explain how to compute critical angles and show numerical evidence of existence of positive critical angles.
 Moreover we want to illustrate the shape of the eigenfunctions associated with the first eigenvalues of $A^\eps$ for $\alpha=\alpha^\star_1$.\\

-To compute $\mathbb{S}(\alpha)$, we approximate the function $W_+$ introduced in (\ref{ScaSol}) which solves the near field problem (\ref{NearFieldPb}) at the threshold, by some function $\hat{W}_+$.
-Following \cite[\S6.2]{ChNa23}, \cite[\S9]{ChNa24}, this is done by truncating the domain $\Om$ at $X=L$ with $L$ large and by imposing the complex Robin condition
+To compute $\mathbb{S}(\alpha)$, we approximate the function $W$ introduced in (\ref{ScaSol}) which solves the near field problem (\ref{NearFieldPb}) at the threshold, by some function $\hat{W}$.
+Following \cite[\S6.2]{ChNa23}, \cite[\S9]{ChNa25}, this is done by truncating the domain $\Om$ at $X=L$ with $L$ large and by imposing the complex Robin condition

 This leads us to consider the variational formulation

 with